Divya-Karn/Face-Emotion-Detection/README.md

 # Face-Emotion-Detection
+Face emotion detection using machine learning
-This repository contains a project made in python which detects facial emotion of the people Install the Requirements in the vs code or terminal Download the dataset from kaggle
+Install the Requirements in the vs code or terminal Download the dataset from kaggle https://www.kaggle.com/datasets/jonathanoheix/face-expression-recognition-dataset

 Train the model
 Run the realtime detection file